MonikaFu/memory-game-project/README.md

 * `/img` folder contains the background image

 The structure of the folders should be preserved for the website to work properly.

+## Bugs

+The mechanics of the game is not perfect when the user clicks on cards very fast.
+Sometimes the recognition of which cards are matched and which are not can get mixed up.
+Best not to click on cards too fast and wait for the game to change the color of the cards if the match is found.

 ## Contributing